js2264/scRNAseq-workshop/content/Introduction/01_Presentation.md

 The course is structured in modules over five days.

-During the first 1/3 of the day, formal lectures will cover the key concepts required to understand the principles scRNA-seq analysis (~2h).
+During the first 1/3 of the day, formal lectures will cover the key concepts required to understand the principles of scRNA-seq analysis (~2h).

 Following these lectures, practical examples will be shown to illustrate how to translate the acquired knowledge into functional `R` code (~1h).
 At this stage,